 - Weather varies considerably by location and can fluctuate.
 Thus, it is best to dress in layers.

-- We’ll provide more detail about specific weather forecasts as the time draws near.
+- Specific weather forecasts are provided as the time draws near to our travel dates.
 Meanwhile, here are averages:

 How should I dress?